International-Data-Spaces-Association/idsa/graduation_scheme/due_diligence_reports/Due_Diligence_Project_Review_Template.md

 -	What is the release model?
 Versioning scheme?
 Evidence of stability or otherwise of past stable released versions?
 -	What is the CI/CD status?
 Do explicit code coverage metrics exist?
 If not, what is the subjective adequacy of automated testing?
 Do different levels of tests exist (e.g. unit, integration, interface, end-to-end), or is there only partial coverage in this regard?
 Why?
 -	What licensing restrictions apply?
 Again, IDSA staff will handle the full legal due diligence.
 -	What are the recommended operational models?
-How do thex align with IDSA Certification?
+How do they align with IDSA Certification?

 Project
 -	Do we believe this is a growing, thriving project with committed contributors?